andrejcarlo/andreicarlo/content/projects/rpiv/index.md

 ---
 description: First Project
 layout: "simple"
+summary: "Smart Rotor Models (SRM) allow for modification of the wind turbine's aerodynamic properties using an actuated flap to alleviate the effects of sudden peak loads caused by wind gusts.
+Wind tunnel experiments conducted with the help of Robotic Particle Image Velocimetry (RPIV) measure the flow surrounding such models."
 title: "Robotic particle image velocimetry for position reconstruction of a smart rotor model"
 ---